benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 Support your views with reference to the text.
 (6)

-The writer describes the person as caring and loving.
+Student response: The writer describes the person as caring and loving.
 The evidence to this in the extract is that, when the writer is describing in the 2nd paragraph.
 The word 'joy' symbolises that she cares for her and wants her protected.
 This the effect on the reader might be intense in reason why is because in the extract it talks about how she found her and took care of her.

-  22
+Page 22

 ---